Questions to Ask Before Surgery and After The Procedure

 If you have suffered harm because your doctor failed to provide complete and accurate information or discussed your surgery or a procedure with you in a way that was deceptive or misleading, it is crucial to protect your rights.
 A lawyer with experience handling medical malpractice claims can evaluate the facts of your case and help you to determine whether you should take legal action.

-At Baker & Gilchrist, we are available to help.
+At our law firm, we are available to help.
 If you believe that you have been harmed because you weren’t fully informed about your surgery, call us today at (877) 628-7180 or use our online contact form.
 We can provide a consultation that is free of charge.

 Questions to Ask Before Surgery or a Procedure